satharv/Port-Scanner-Python/README.md

   - Scans most common ranges in seconds
 - Target any IPv4 address or hostname
   - Scan local or external IPs and hosts
-- Verbose output shows open ports in real time
+- Verbose output shows open ports in real-time
   - See results as they are found, no waiting until the end
   - Great for monitoring progress during longer scans
 - Lightweight Python script without dependencies